rocfd/brewpitopes/README.md

 Rscript ../../../epitopology_manual.R --start_pos 1,12,22 --end_pos 8,18,28 --input_epitopes D_epimerger/merged.csv --outdir E_epitopology
 ```

-18. (Locally) Predict the glycosilation profile of the protein using the FASTA file.
+18. (Locally) Predict the glycosylation profile of the protein using the FASTA file.
       N-GLYCOSYLATIONS at [NetNGlyc 1.0](https://services.healthtech.dtu.dk/service.php?NetNGlyc-1.0) server.
       Copy manually into a text editor the output table headed: SeqName	Position	Potential	Jury_agreement	NGlyc_result
       Do NOT include the header(error prone), only the data.